jeffreypullin/quasar/docs/docs.md

 quasar produces two files:

-* {quasar-out}-variant.txt which contains variant information
+* {out-prefix}-quasar-variant.txt which contains variant information
-* {quasar-out}-cis-gene.txt which contains gene information
+* {out-prefix}-quasar-cis-gene.txt which contains gene information

+This files are written into the directory which quasar is run in.

 ## Option list